The Liver Tumor Segmentation Benchmark (LiTS): Introduction

 \section{Introduction}

-Due to its detoxification function the liver one of the essential organs in the human body.
-Radiologists and oncologists analyze computed tomography (CT) or magnetic resonance images (MRI) to study livers' anomalies in shape and texture.
-This anomalies are important biomarkers for initial disease diagnosis and progression in both primary and secondary hepatic tumor disease \citep{Heimann,Christ2016}.
-Often primary tumors of the abdomen such as breast, colon and pancreas cancer spread metastases to the liver during the course of disease.
-Therefore, the liver and its lesions are routinely analyzed in primary tumor staging.
-The RECIST protocol, which states to measure the diameter of the largest target lesion, has become clinical reference standard in tumor staging of liver cancer\cite{eisenhauer2009new}.
-From a global perspective primary liver cancer is the second most common cause of cancer death and is the sixth most frequent cancer \cite{Stewart2014}.
-Computed tomography (CT) is the most commonly used image modality by radiologists and oncologists for liver lesion evaluation and staging\cite{hann2000}.
-Furthermore, segmenting malignant liver tissues is important for cancer diagnosis, treatment, planning, and tracking treatment response.
-In addition, liver and tumor segmentation is also a prerequisite or a key asset for many treatment options such as thermal percutaneous ablation\cite{rossi1996}, percutaneous ethanol injection\cite{livraghi1995}, radiotherapy surgical resection\cite{albain2009} and arterial embolization\cite{yamada1983}.
-However diagnostic imagery is expensive, very time-consuming, poorly reproducible and its segmentations show operator-dependent results.
+\paragraph{Background} The liver is the largest solid organ in the human body and plays an essential role in metabolism and digestion.
+Worldwide, primary liver cancer is the second most common fatal cancer \citep{Stewart2014}.
+Computed tomography (CT) is a widely used imaging tool to assess liver morphology, texture, and focal lesions \citep{hann2000}.
+Anomalies in the liver are essential biomarkers for initial disease diagnosis and assessment in both primary and secondary hepatic tumor disease \citep{Heimann}.
+The liver is a site for primary tumors that start in the liver.
+In addition, cancer originating from other abdominal organs, such as the colon, rectum, and pancreas, and distant organs, such as the breast and lung, often metastasize to the liver during disease.
+Therefore, the liver and its lesions are routinely analyzed for comprehensive tumor staging.
+The standard Response Evaluation Criteria in Solid Tumor (RECIST) or modified RECIST protocols require measuring the diameter of the largest target lesion \citep{eisenhauer2009new}.
+Hence, accurate and precise segmentation of focal lesions is required for cancer diagnosis, treatment planning, and monitoring of the treatment response.
+Specifically, localizing the tumor lesions in a given image scan is a prerequisite for many treatment options such as thermal percutaneous ablation \citep{shiina2018percutaneous}, radiotherapy, surgical resection \citep{albain2009} and arterial embolization \citep{virdis2019clinical}.
+Like many other medical imaging applications, manual delineation of the target lesion in 3D CT scans is time-consuming, poorly reproducible \citep{todorov2020} and segmentation shows operator-dependent results.

-Since tumor volume is a better predictor than diameter, according to the Response Evaluation Criteria in Solid Tumor (RECIST), automatic segmentation is the most desirable goal \cite{chapiro2014, eisenhauer2008}.

-However, a fully-automated segmentation of liver and its lesion remains still an open problem because different acquisition protocols, differing contrast-agents, varying levels of contrast enhancements and dissimilar scanner resolutions lead to unpredictable intensity differences between liver and lesion tissue \cite{Moghbel2017}.
-Many different types of lesions and especially tumor sub-types can occur in affected livers.
-Thus, these different types of tumors with varying contrast levels (hyper-/hypo-intense tumors) form obstacles to overcome.
-Modern methods struggle with abnormalities in tissues (such as after surgical resection of metastasis) or the size, shape and varying number of lesions \cite{Moghbel2017}.